daasno/image-inpaintig-app/README.md

    - Select your image file (PNG, JPG, BMP, TIFF supported)

 3. **Create or load a mask**:
-   - **Option A**: Click "✏️ Create Mask" to draw directly on your image
+   - **Option A**: Click "✏️ Create Mask" to draw directly on your image with built-in editor
    - **Option B**: Click "🎭 Load Mask" to use an existing mask file
+   - **Option C**: Use "🔬 Exhaustive Research" to automatically find optimal settings

 4. **Adjust parameters** (optional):
    - **Patch Size**: Controls texture analysis detail (3-21, default: 9)